expfactory/expfactory/docs/pages/2-usage.md

            expfactory/experiments  --database sqlite start
 ```

-We will go into each database tyoe in some detail.
+We will go into each database type in some detail.

 ### filesystem